 The most serious drawback of generative LLMs is that they frequently make things up.
 This is often referred to as hallucinating.
 Unfortunately, the information that’s invented by the models is generally indistinguishable from factual output.
 This can make these models dangerous to use in a context where your reputation is at stake.
 For instance, a law professor was falsely accused of sexual assault by ChatGPT, citing articles and other evidence that never existed.

 However, just because generative AI has drawbacks, doesn’t mean you shouldn’t be using AI in your workflow.
 We’ve included some tips for using AI effectively below, as well as a list of useful AI-driven tools.

-Why generative AI doesn’t work for many financial questions
+Why generative artificial intelligence doesn’t work for many financial questions

 ChatGPT and other models are apt to hallucinate in any context.
 However, they are most likely to offer up incorrect information in areas where there is limited training data i.e. limited existing information on the web.
 Finance is one of the most opaque industries, in part because there is so much to lose and so little to gain from sharing information.
 Alpha is generated from having an edge over the market i.e. knowing things that you’re competitors don’t.
 So much of capital markets knowledge is contained in PDF reports that cost thousands of dollars a year to obtain or are safely in a firm’s private research management system.
 Less training data, means less “knowledge” and worse answers.